Shooting a video yourself? Here are some tips and tricks to get pro-quality video out of your iPhone. Most of these apply to Android phones as well.

 - Shoot in landscape (horizontal) orientation, not portrait (vertical.)

-- If you’re speaking on camera, let a friend hold the camera for you; don’t hold it yourself.
+- Use a tripod.
+If you don’t have one, let a friend hold the camera for you; don’t hold it yourself.

 - Look into the camera lens, not at the person who’s holding the phone.
 (Unless you want to appear interview-style.)

 - Pick a quiet location with minimal background noise.

 - Try to find an interesting setting.
 Avoid standing in front of a blank wall if possible.

 - Pick a well-lit spot and do not shoot against a window or other bright background.